mhered/RoboticsChallenge/notes/Day02/README.md

 # Day02 - How Robotic Systems Communicate And How You Can Listen

-## Highlights

-Day2 brushes up on basic ros2 CLI commands which came actually handy as I spent ages troubleshooting pesky issues that prevented running the Krytn teleop.
-In the end it had probably been me clumsily touching things from inside and outside the container who caused the problem in the first place.
-In the meantime, the "Hard way" (running ubuntu "baremetal", no containers) is still not working for me.

 ## Intro

 * Robot as system of systems: control, perception, navigation, task orchestration, each complex system with subcomponents and all must share info in real time